Overview

 Journal Club

-Check out what we are reading and discussing in our monthly journal club meetings
+See what we are reading in our monthly journal club

 Funding sources

-The lab is supported by the Canadian Insitutes of Health Research (CIHR), the Canadian Foundation for Innovation (CFI), the CRCHUM Research Centre, the CHUM foundation, the Brain and Behavior Research Foundation (NARSAD Young Investigator award), the Réseau Québécois sur le suicide, les troubles de l’humeur et les troubles associés (RQSHA), Montreal Diabetes Research Centre (MDRC), the Natural Sciences and Engineering Research Council of Canada (NSERC), the Scottish Rite Charitable Foundation of Canada, and the Fonds de Recherche Québec Santé (FRQS), providing funding to investigate distinct aspects of stress, astrocyte function, and the impact on behaviour.
+The lab is supported by the Canadian Institutes of Health Research (CIHR), Brain Canada Foundation, the Canadian Foundation for Innovation (CFI), the Natural Sciences and Engineering Research Council of Canada (NSERC), the Scottish Rite Charitable Foundation of Canada, and the Fonds de Recherche Québec Santé (FRQS), providing funding to investigate distinct aspects of stress, astrocyte function, and the impact on behaviour.